 The following is a illustration of a recent transaction.
 Jim founded his business, Innovative Technologies in 2000 and grew revenues to more than $15 million by the end of 2017.
 Innovative Technologies (“IT”) is an industry leader in the engineering, design and manufacture of custom bearings for the automotive industry.
 Its customer base includes some of the world’s leading automotive OEMs.

 In his mid-forties, Jim wasn’t looking to sell his business but realized he had a passion for product development and engineering and felt he was missing opportunities to grow the business.
 Jim partnered with an investee company of a leading PE company, Loder Manufacturing (“LM”) which makes complementary precision-engineered parts.
 By combining the companies, the larger sales force of LM gained a complimentary product line to sell to its customer base.
 Jim sold a controlling position in IT but continues to lead his business as an independent division within LM.

 In speaking to his rationale Jim noted: “We ultimately decided to partner with LM as they share our vision for growing IT and can provide the financial, professional and operating resources required to accomplish our goals and provide our customers with the best bearing products in the world”.
 “I am also excited to be a shareholder in LM, and I look forward to helping LM accomplish its goal of building a first class manufacturing company.”

 Private Equity can be a good partner for a company where a combination of capital and smarts can reinvigorate revenue growth.
 In the example above Jim diversified his net worth by partially cashing out, but retains a minority position in the combined entity which is a bigger, more diversified, stronger company that will be monetized (i.e. sold again) in the next five years, effectively providing a second bite at the apple.

 Recommended Further Reading

-For more on private equity, see: Who Will Pay More for My Company – A Strategic or Financial Buyer?
+For more on private equity, see: Who Will Pay More – A Strategic or Financial Buyer?